Innovations in domestic care

 Increasing numbers of people requiring care services and the simultaneously worsening of the skilled labour shortage in the care sector leaves domestic care in Germany under stress.
 In this context, innovative organisational and working models for domestic care, which as well as offering high-quality care also promise improved working conditions, are gaining in significance.

-The aim was to acquire a detailed overview of the applications and effectiveness of this domestic care approach and in the process, to identify conditions for success as well as potential obstacles.
+The aim is to acquire a detailed overview of the applications and effectiveness of this domestic care approach and in the process, to identify conditions for success as well as potential obstacles.
 The evaluation contributes to the wider goal of establishing innovative domestic care models in Saxony, in a sustainable way.

 Project team: Dr Oliver Ehrentraut, Gwendolyn Huschik, Laura Sulzer

-Latest update: 25.08.2025
+Latest update: 19.1.2024

 Senior Project Manager